East Ham: Economic development

 In 1859 East Ham railway station opened and, although in 1863 the area was still being described as a scattered village, the availability of transport resulted in increasing urbanisation, especially from 1890 onwards.
 The electric services of the District Railway first served East Ham in 1908.

 WWI – East Ham Pals

 In 1915, the Mayor and Borough of East Ham raised a Pals battalion of local men.
 The unit became the 32nd (East Ham) battalion of the Royal Fusiliers (City of London Regiment).
 The battalion was assigned to the 124th Brigade, part of the 41st Division and served on the Western and Italian fronts.
 A full strength infantry battalion of the timed totalled around 1,036 men, and the East Ham Pals are recorded as losing 444 by the time the battalion was disbanded in March 1918.
 The disbandment occurred as the British Army was so short of manpower that it could no longer maintain as many units, the surviving members of the East Ham battalion were re-assigned to other units to bring them up to strength.

+Governance

+East Ham is part of the East Ham constituency for elections to the House of Commons of the United Kingdom.

+East Ham is part of the East Ham and East Ham South wards for elections to Newham London Borough Council.